VladAlpha/linuxcncSubs/README.md

 ====================

 In my bizzare brain, the following conventions make sense and are followed as well as possible:
-* MACHINE STATE MUST BE A SIMILAR BEFORE AND AFTER AS POSSIBLE!
+* MACHINE STATE MUST BE AS SIMILAR BEFORE AND AFTER AS POSSIBLE!
     > Passing a 0 to a setting that does not make sense causes it to be ignored
         * tool
         * feedrate